“Governing shipping in the Arctic is extremely complex and it requires collaboration and respect.”

 - Ikaarvik: Barriers to Bridges

-What piece or information do you wish everyone knew about your research?
+What do you wish everyone knew about your research?

 I wish everyone knew how amazing the whole team is.
 This project is based on a foundation of collaboration and respect and I think it doesn’t matter what research you’re doing, if you don’t have that you don’t have anything.
 We have such an amazing team of researchers, and that includes community researchers from Arctic communities.
 Through this project we’ve trained almost forty Inuit researchers, many of whom are Inuit youth in communities, and then we hire them to work with us.
 Now they are going on to do other science projects.
 It is really important that local people have this skill set and autonomy to direct their own research agendas.

-What piece of information do you wish everyone knew about commercial marine shipping?
+What do you wish everyone knew about commercial marine shipping?